Rex Hudler: Broadcasting career

 From 1999 through the 2009 season, Hudler was the color commentator for the Los Angeles Angels of Anaheim radio and television broadcasting team, alongside play-by-play announcers Steve Physioc, Rory Markas, and Terry Smith.
 He is also the color commentator for the PlayStation 2 and PlayStation Portable games MLB 06: The Show, 07, 08, 09, 10, and 11 and is also featured in 10 for the PlayStation 3 along with Dave Campbell and Matt Vasgersian.
 For the 2011 edition on the PlayStation 3, he was replaced by Eric Karros.
 He also provided color commentary, with ESPN's Jon Miller on play-by-play, for the 2004 Xbox and PlayStation 2 title ESPN Major League Baseball.

 Hudler was suspended briefly from his broadcast job in 2003 after being arrested at Kansas City International Airport for possession of cannabis and medical paraphernalia.

 In November 2009 the Angels and FSN West announced they would not renew the contracts of Hudler and Physioc for the 2010 season.

 In October 2010, Hudler hosted The Wonder Dog Hour on Angels flagship station KLAA, 830 AM in Orange, California.

 On February 13, 2012, he was announced as the new television color commentator for the Kansas City Royals, teaming up with Ryan Lefebvre and his old partner Steve Physioc.

 Personal life

+Hudler married his wife, Jennifer, in 1988.
+They are religious.
+They have a daughter, Alyssa, followed by three sons: William, Cade and David.
+Cade, born in 1996, has Down syndrome.
+Rex and Jennifer started "Team Up For Down Syndrome", a non-profit which helps children with Down's and other disabilities, and helps their families as well.

 Hudler was hospitalized in 2001 with a brain aneurysm.